sds-edu/SDS-Hands-on-Tutorial-With-Docker/docs/README.md

 ### Getting Ready

-- Download or Clone the source code from [GitHub](https://github.com/sds-edu/SDS-Hands-on-Tutorial-With-Docker)
+- Fork or Clone the source code from [SDS-Hands-on-Tutorial-With-Docker](https://github.com/sds-edu/SDS-Hands-on-Tutorial-With-Docker) repository.
 - Open a command line/terminal window and navigate into the source code folder (`DockerHandsOnTutorial/demo-app`).

 ### The Dockerfile